 To help ensure your antimalware solution detects the latest threats, get updates automatically as part of Windows Update.
 If you are having problems with Windows Update, use the troubleshooter.

-If you don't already use Windows Defender Antivirus, learn how to turn it on.
+If you don't already use Microsoft Defender Antivirus, learn how to turn it on.

 Trigger an update